zyteo/TheShelterPeople/readme.md

 20 Oct 2023 - Switched to Azure postgresql flexible server.
 Added config file for convenient switch of API url.

+21 Oct 2023 - Added switch in config file for PG ssl.
 ```